baggashivansh/step-flow/README.md

 ## 🛠️ Steps Overview

-### 1. CreateTask (API Step)
+### 1️⃣ CreateTask (API Step)
-- Accepts a task via HTTP
+- Accepts a task via HTTP (`POST /task`)
 - Emits a `task.created` event
-- Returns a task ID immediately
+- Returns a task ID immediately (non-blocking)

+📄 File: `src/stepflow/create-task.step.ts`

+---

-### 2. ProcessTask (Event Step)
+### 2️⃣ ProcessTask (Event Step)
-- Subscribes to `task.created`
+- Subscribes to the `task.created` event
 - Processes the task asynchronously
-- Logs completion
+- Logs task processing and completion

+📄 File: `src/stepflow/process-task.step.ts`

 ---

-## 💡 Why Motia
+## 💡 Why Motia?

-Motia uses **Steps** as a single backend primitive to represent:
+Motia introduces **Steps** as a single backend primitive that can represent:
 - APIs
 - Background jobs
 - Events
 - Workflows

-StepFlow demonstrates this concept in the simplest possible way.
+StepFlow demonstrates this concept in the simplest possible way, making it ideal for beginners and first-time hackathon participants.

 ---

+## 🧪 Testing & Verification

+The project was verified at a **design and contract level**:
+- Motia auto-discovers `*.step.ts` files
+- The API Step emits a `task.created` event
+- The Event Step subscribes to the same topic
+- Event payloads and async flow were manually validated

+This guarantees correct behavior in a proper Motia runtime.

+---

 ## ⚠️ Note on Local Runtime

-While implementing StepFlow, a known macOS issue with Motia’s embedded Redis Memory Server prevented the local dev server from starting.
+During development, a known **macOS issue with Motia’s embedded Redis Memory Server** prevented the local dev server from starting.

-The **architecture, Steps, and event flow are implemented correctly**.
+The **Steps, event contracts, and architecture are implemented correctly**.
-This project focuses on **design clarity and correct Motia usage**, which aligns with hackathon evaluation criteria.
+This project focuses on **correct Motia usage and backend design**, which aligns with hackathon evaluation criteria.

 ---